 The ECLS-K:2011 socioemotional development assessments focus on aspects of social competence, including social skills (e.g., social interaction, attentional focus, and self-control) and problem behaviors (e.g., impulsivity and externalizing problem behaviors).
-Both the child-level teacher questionnaires and parent interviews also include "Approaches to Learning" items that ask the teachers and parents to report how often the ECLS-K:2011 children exhibit a selected set of learning behaviors (keeps belongings organized; shows eagerness to learn new things; works independently; easily adapts to changes in routine; persists in completing tasks; pays attention well; and follows classroom rules).
-Teachers also report on closeness and conflict between them and the study children.
+Both the child-level teacher questionnaires and parent interviews also included "Approaches to Learning" items that asked the teachers and parents to report how often the ECLS-K:2011 children exhibited a selected set of learning behaviors (keeps belongings organized; shows eagerness to learn new things; works independently; easily adapts to changes in routine; persists in completing tasks; pays attention well; and follows classroom rules).
+Teachers also reported on closeness and conflict between them and the study children.
 Parents and teachers were the primary sources of information on children's social competence and skills in kindergarten, first grade, and second grade.

-In the third, fourth, and fifth grades, ECLS-K:2011 students will complete a self-administered questionnaire themselves.
-Topics on the child questionnaire include interest and perceived competence in reading, math, and science; relationships with peers; social distress; occurrences of peer victimization; and life satisfaction and prosocial behavior.
+In the third, fourth, and fifth grades, ECLS-K:2011 students completed a self-administered questionnaire themselves.
+Topics on the child questionnaire included interest and perceived competence in reading, math, and science; relationships with peers; social distress; occurrences of peer victimization; and life satisfaction and prosocial behavior.

 Children's height and weight were measured at each round of data collection.
-Additionally, in the fall of second grade, a subsample of children had their hearing evaluated.
+Additionally, in the fall of second grade, spring of third grade, and spring of fifth grade a subsample of children had their hearing evaluated.